Para a conversão de dados primitivos, vamos utilizar as funções mostradas na sintaxe abaixo:

 func FormatInt(i int64, base int) string

-func FormatFloat(f float64, fmt byte, prec, bitSize int) string
+func FormatFloat(f float64, fmt byte, prec int, bitSize int) string

 func FormatBool(x bool) string